Corrie Ndaba

-Corrie Richard Ndaba (born 25 December 1999) is an Irish professional footballer who plays as a centre-back or left-back for club Lecce.
+Corrie Richard Ndaba (born 25 December 1999) is an Irish professional footballer who plays as a centre-back or left-back for club Lecce and the Republic of Ireland national team.

 Ndaba made his professional debut while on loan with Scottish club Ayr United, and was voted as the Supporters Player of the Year while on loan to Salford City, and has also spent time at Burton Albion.

-Internationally, Ndaba has played for the Republic of Ireland U18 team, and has also received a call up from Stephen Kenny to the U21 team.

 Club career

+Youth career

+Ndaba is from the Dublin suburb of Palmerstown and began playing football with local club Palmerstown FC, before moving to nearby academy club Cherry Orchard, where he went on to earn his move to England.

 Ipswich Town

 Ndaba joined the Ipswich Town Academy as a scholar in 2016.
 He featured regularly for Ipswich's U23s during the 2018–19 season as Ipswich won the Professional Development League South Division.
 He signed his first professional contract in February 2019, signing a three-year deal with the option of an additional year extension.
 Upon signing the contract, Ipswich manager Paul Lambert said that because Ndaba was left-footed, he had a chance to make it at the club if he improved his physique.

 In November, it was announced that he was to move on loan to National League South team Chelmsford City for one month, but the move was delayed due to financial difficulties suffered by Chelmsford.
 Instead, he and teammate Bailey Clements were sent on loan to Hemel Hempstead Town for a month, where they were managed by former Ipswich player Sammy Moore.
 After his loan at Hemel Hempstead ended, he finally joined Chelmsford for a month.
 In January 2020, he was set to move on loan to Scottish Championship team Ayr United with teammate Aaron Drinan, but the move fell through due to his two prior loan spells earlier in the season.

 Ndaba made his first-team debut for Ipswich on 5 September 2020, featuring as a second-half substitute in a 3–0 home win over Bristol Rovers in the EFL Cup.
 On 7 January 2021, Ndaba joined Ayr United on loan from the remainder of the 2020–21 season.
 He made his debut for Ayr on 23 January, keeping a clean sheet in a 0–0 draw away at Dunfermline Athletic.
 Ndaba was one of several Ayr defenders described by manager David Hopkin as "embarrassing" following a 3–0 defeat to Dundee on 6 April.
 He made 14 appearances during his loan spell at Ayr.
 Ndaba described his time at Ayr as "a good experience for me", adding that the football was "very physical up there and as a young centre-half it's good for me to experience that".

 It's been unbelievable for me, I don't really have words to describe it.
 The love they've shown throughout the whole season, I've never experienced anything like this, so I can only thank them.
 Chanting my name every game, even in the town, it's just unbelievable.